OpenNebula-unmantained/addon-storage-vdc/README.md

 ## Compatibility

-This add-on is compatible with OpenNebula x.y.
+This add-on is compatible with OpenNebula 4.4

 ## Features